genesiscommunitysuccess/docs/docs/server-reference/rest-endpoints/rest-endpoints.md

 id: rest-endpoints
 title: REST Endpoints
 sidebar_label: REST Endpoints
+sidebar_position: 1

 ---
 The Genesis Platform automatically exposes all configured resources as HTTP Endpoints if the web adapter is enabled.
 All requests and responses which contain a body are represented in JSON format.

 When Genesis AUTH product is installed and enabled, all requests require a valid `SESSION_AUTH_TOKEN HTTP` header.
 A `SESSION_AUTH_TOKEN` is retrieved after successful user Authentication.

-Following is a list of the endpoints for each resource
+Here, we provide a list of the endpoints for each resource.

-## Transaction handler ##
+## Transaction handler

 Transactions are submitted via a POST request to `[host]:[dta_web_adapter_port]/[txn_name]`.

 Transaction fields are represented as JSON properties in a `DETAILS` object.